isomerpages/moe-ast-moehc/_school-histories/Schools/Ahmad Ibrahim Primary School.md

 <br>The letters ‘A’ and ‘I’ form the letter ‘V’ representing Victory.<br>
 The circle symbolises the school as ONE united family.

+#### **School Song**

+**Audio, require school to upload on youtube**

+Ahmad Ibrahim Primary School<br>
+You’re our mentor and guiding star<br>
+From which we have all the best in education<br>
+Not forgetting care and concern

+We compete with valour and aspire to always be the best<br>
+We are a team striving for excellence<br>
+And together meet all challenges

+Let us work towards our mission<br>
+With our knowledge<br>
+We can achieve

+Grow with resilience and confidence<br>
+And be proud of our school<br>
+Grow with resilience and confidence<br>
+And be proud of our school